Alex188dot/Netflix-Clone/README.md

 # Netflix Clone

 This is a static web page that looks like the Netflix homepage.
 It uses HTML, CSS, JS and Bootstrap v5.3.
+The sliders have working previous and next arrow buttons on the sides, the design is fully responsive, you can try the mobile version via the Inspect element tool.

 # Live Preview

 For a live preview of the web page you can visit: https://alex188dot.github.io/netflix-clone/ Please note Google Chrome issues an unnecessary security warning, as it detects the site is a copy of Netflix, so feel free to open it on any other browser.